SreekanthGudisi/GitHubUserAndFollowers/README.md

 1. Serach by Github account username if username not found you will get an Alert.

-2. If your name found it will go Details ViewController.
+2. If your name found it will go to Details ViewController.
 In Details Screen you can see Username, Email And Avatar.

 3. If user has followers, Here I have given condition to show list of followers.